Connectivity in the space of framed hyperbolic 3-manifolds: Connectivity

 We can now complete the construction of our dense leaf.

 \begin{theorem} There exists a hyperbolic $3$-manifold $M$ such that the leaf $\ell(M)$ is dense in $\mathcal{H}_\infty$. \end{theorem}

 \begin{proof}

-By Lemma \ref{Pcountable}, we may enumerate $\mathcal{P}=\{M_0,M_1,M_2,...\}$.
+Since $\mathcal{P}$ is countable, we may enumerate $\mathcal{P}=\{M_0,M_1,M_2,...\}$.
 Note that each $M_i\in\mathcal{P}$ has an even number of boundary components, since the punctures of the thrice punctured sphere boundary components pair up into rank-1 cusps in $M_i$.
 In particular, for each $i\geq0$ we can select distinct components $L_i$ and $R_i$ of $\partial M_i$.
 All totally geodesic thrice punctured spheres are isometric, so we may construct a new manifold $M'$ by gluing $M_i$ to $M_{i+1}$ by an orientation reversing isometry taking $R_i$ to $L_{i+1}$ for all $i\geq 0$.
 See Figure \ref{gluingM} for a depiction of the gluing.

 Observe that $M'$ is a hyperbolic $3$-manifold with boundary given by a union of thrice punctured spheres.
 We now construct $M$ by gluing a Fuchsian end with totally geodesic thrice punctured sphere boundary to each component of the boundary of $M'$, again via an orientation reversing isometry from boundary to boundary.
-Once we check the completeness of $M$, it will follow that $M$ is the hyperbolic $3$-manifold such that $CC(M)$ is isometric to $M'$.
+Once we check the completeness of $M$, it will follow that $M$ is the hyperbolic $3$-manifold such that $\CC(M)$ is isometric to $M'$.
 Note that $M$ is orientable.

 To check the completeness of $M$, it will suffice to show that the cusp neighborhoods in $M$ are foliated by Euclidean tori or annuli (see, for example, \cite[Section 3.10]{THUR}).
 For each piece in the gluing, either one of the $M_i$ or a Fuchsian end, any cusp in that piece is foliated by Euclidean tori or annuli.
 Any such annulus $S^1\times I$ intersects the boundary of that piece orthogonally, and the annulus is uniquely defined within that cusp neighborhood by its ``circumference," the minimal Euclidean length in the $S^1$ direction.
 In each gluing, each annulus is glued to another annulus with the same circumference, hence these annuli piece together to form Euclidean annuli or tori, which confirms that $M$ is complete.